-Summit Property Management is a residential and commercial real estate management company operating primarily in Montreal, Quebec.
+Summit Property Management is a residential and commercial real estate management company operating primarily in Montreal and Ontario.

-Summit currently manages over 1000 high-end rental units as well as several commercial buildings throughout the city and is rapidly expanding its portfolio.
+Summit currently manages over 1500 high-end rental units as well as several commercial buildings and is rapidly expanding its portfolio.

 RENTING WITH SUMMIT - WHAT TO EXPECT